 ESL English Teaching Tips - Making a Lesson Plan

 While a conversation class may seem like it needs no or limited preparation ("all I have to do is talk to them - I'll bring in my photos from India and we can talk about my trip there."), the opposite is true.
+Students will more than likely be timid, especially at the beginning, and the purpose of the class is to get them talking, not for you to talk the entire time.
+If all they wanted was to listen to English, they could go to an American movie and save themselves time and money.

 So how do you go about planning for a class?
 Begin by deciding what content you want to cover and what your objectives are for the lesson - this will depend a lot on your class's level and it might depend on an ESL textbook that the school has provided for you or that you have brought yourself.
 Ideally, these objectives will include both new vocabulary and new grammatical forms.
 Then think about what activities you want to use to accomplish these goals.
 These may include a short introduction to the class, a warm-up activity to get everyone involved, group work on dialogues, presentation of skits or survey results in front of the class, and a short conclusion reviewing what was learned and pointing out common mistakes.